It happened when I was eight or nine.

 They can’t come simpler than that, the primordial truths.

-As it stood, the Indian cricketers were on a decimating spree, humbling whosoever crossed their paths in the previous nineteen encounters.
-They were salivating at the prospect of roasting up the Kangaroos; they could already catch the whiff of the barbecue.
+The orchestra of Indian cricketers was on a rampaging spree, salivating at the prospect of roasting up the Kangaroos; they could already catch a whiff of the barbecue.
 Naturally, the lords of the Baggy Greens were livid.
 What is an Australian who can’t hold back a bit of a tornado in his belly?
 One had to only recall Dean Jones who retched and peed in his pants and nearly went into coma due to dehydration but stayed put in the crease to score a double century.
 But, in a bizarre reversal of fortunes, the joke would boomerang on the Indian contingent who would promptly make a beeline to the pavilions to eject their parcels of shame over the next two days.
 In the end, the Matt Renshaw’s wee lavatorial jingle would pale into insignificance by the saga of collective incontinence oozed by the batsmen of India.
 But then, as they say, that is another story.

 The protagonist of my memory was my cousin who had come visiting us from the village.
 Not only he was the guest of the house, he was the alleged underdog too, who must be fed and feted as if his sordid life in countryside was a direct outcome of the bad karma of the spoilt brats of the town.
 Gloating over the attention of my parents, which surely bloated his money pouch, he began haunting the row of eateries down the street, slurping syrupy jalebis and spicy samosas right out of the huge boiling pans simmering perennially at the shop-fronts.
 Before long, he was hogging the only toilet we had, access to which could be tricky in moments of emergency, courtesy a detour through an open terrace, two sharp right turns about a tank used for storing water.